On this page

-The bottom line is, if you spend your lump sum – or perhaps upsize your home – then this might not impact how much Age Pension you are eligible for, whereas keeping an investing portfolio going with your superannuation lump sum, or even keeping some of it in the bank, could have an impact on your Age Pension.
+In short, if you spend your lump sum – or perhaps upsize your home – then this might not impact how much Age Pension you are eligible for.
+However keeping an investing portfolio going with your superannuation lump sum, or even keeping some of it in the bank, could have an impact on your Age Pension.